vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8638f32d-47c3-4c64-b68e-a9e2e0070ac9)

-NOTE : No SWITCHPORT and NO IP Giao diện.
+NOTE : No SWITCHPORT and NO IP Interface.

 Where do we configure the Địa chỉ IP?
-Directly on the Cổng Giao diện !
+Directly on the Port Interface !

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3ec55a24-1de5-44a7-926c-f85500042115)